Skip to main content

 5 mentions Positive Neutral Negative

-The music in the game has received mixed feedback; while some players find the soundtrack engaging and professionally done, others are frustrated by the inability to turn it off or adjust its volume, which can overshadow other game sounds.
-Overall, the music contributes positively to the experience, though some players wish for more control over its levels.
+The music in the game has received mixed feedback; while some players find the soundtrack engaging and professionally done, others are annoyed by its inability to be turned off and wish for more volume control to better hear other game sounds.
+Overall, the music contributes positively to the experience, though it may not appeal to everyone.

 • “The voice acting was professionally done and the soundtrack is engaging and made me want to keep my headphones on.”